Skill Benchmarks Overview Dashboard

 - Proficient (70-89 points): Proficiency means that you have met the criteria for applying your knowledge with the skill to practical challenges in your work.
 We recommend you strive to achieve a minimum level of Proficiency for the skills you are developing.

-- Advanced (90-100 points): Advanced means that you demonstrate a thorough understanding of the skill and may be candidates to mentor other learners within your organization.
+- Advanced (90-100 points): Advanced means that you demonstrate a thorough understanding of the skill and may be a candidate to mentor other learners within your organization.

 Top Skill Benchmarks — Skill Gain